-Prerequisite(s): BHHS-105, BHHS-110 Corequisite(s): BHHS-220
+Prerequisite(s): BHHS-105, BHHS-110

 BHHS 275 Practicum II

 This practicum course is required for all students matriculated in the associate degree program.
 It is designed to build upon a student's earlier field experiences through more advanced work in a local human service organization.